AnirbanG11/Spoken_Language_Identification/README.md

 ```
 $ python3 splidnn.py infer --model model_epoch5 /tmp/de_example_file.flac
-/tmp/de_example_file.flac DE,DE,DE,DE
+/tmp/de_example_file.flac HI,HI,HI,HI
 ```

 ## Results

-The results of the sample training run are included in `output.txt` as well as the best model/trainer pair `model_epoch5`, `trainer_epoch5`.
-We stop training after 5 epochs to avoid overfitting to the input dataset.
+The results of the sample training run are included in `output.txt` as well as the best model/trainer pair `model_epoch100`, `trainer_epoch100`.
+We stop training after 100 epochs to avoid overfitting to the input dataset.
+The accuracy was calculated using new recordings.